charlietodd11/datafun-05-sql/README.md

 git push origin main
 '''

-## Create db_initialize_charlietodd.py file to obtain the data for the tables in used in the SQL files inside the project folder.
+## Create db_initialize_charlietodd.py file to obtain the data for the tables used in the SQL files inside the project folder.

 ## Specification
 '''